 Practically as it happens, you’ll get the latest news and information relevant to your chosen Alerts.

-Not all the Alerts you receive will yield something of value, but many will, and some will lead you to information and sites you never would have found otherwise.
+Not all the Alerts you receive will yield something of value, but many will, and even more will help you find information and sites you never would have found otherwise.

 For career marketing and job search, use Alerts: